DamesMakingGames/manual/README.md

 4. npm install
 5. `gridsome develop` to start a local dev server at http://localhost:8080

 ## License

-This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)
+This work is licensed under the [The Anti-Capitalist Software License](https://anticapitalist.software/)